qrzbing/zed-android-port/README.md

 > **Experimental.** Not affiliated with Zed Industries.
 Might be highly unstable.
 See [Caveats](#caveats) for what doesn't work yet.
 >
+> Under the hood this is **Termux + bionic libc**, not a real Linux distro.
+The kernel is Android's, `/usr/bin/env` doesn't exist, `/tmp` doesn't exist, `/etc/resolv.conf` doesn't exist, and any precompiled binary that assumes a glibc Linux runtime can fail in surprising ways.
+We hex-patch / shim the common cases (claude, npm tools, apt, dpkg) but each new tool you install is a fresh roll of the dice.
+If something errors with `dlopen failed: library "libfoo.so" not found` or `execve: no such file or directory` on a binary that "should" work, that's why.
+>
 > _Soft fork of [zed-industries/zed](https://github.com/zed-industries/zed)._

 ---